Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

 ## Bugs

-Quantity btns were going up by 2 instead of 1:
+### Quantity btns were going up by 2 instead of 1:
 How to Fix It
 Remove the Duplicate Binding:
 Decide whether you want to use the inline JavaScript or the jQuery approach.
 If you choose jQuery, remove the inline onclick attributes and adjust the button classes so that only one set of event listeners applies.

 Ensure Unique Class Names:
 Make sure the buttons don’t have both sets of classes (e.g., avoid having both increase-btn and increment-qty on the same element) to prevent multiple handlers from firing.

+###  Fixing the Blue Highlight Around the Account Dropdown on Mobile (Heroku Deployment)
+The blue highlight appears because browsers apply a default outline on focusable elements, like your <a> tag inside the dropdown.
+This is especially noticeable on mobile devices, where tapping an element triggers the focus state.

+✅ Solution: Remove Focus Outline for Clicked Dropdown:

+Remove the blue focus outline from .user-icon when clicked.
+Ensure accessibility by keeping focus for keyboard navigation.
+Apply outline: none; but only when using a mouse/touch.

 ## Deployment